Professor Viren Swami

 Viren’s work is focused on understanding body image in different cultural, economic, and socio-political contexts.
 He is particularly interested in cross-cultural differences in body image and beauty ideals, and his research seeks to map changing patterns of body image across world regions.
 His related work applies psychometric theory and methods to understand how body image should be conceptualised across different national and linguistic groups.

 The overarching aim of this research is to develop positivist, interventionist methods that can effectively promote healthier body image and well-being across diverse populations.
-For example, Viren’s recent research has highlighted the ways in which exposure to nature can promote a more positive body image in diverse national context environments, the study of mental health literacy, especially of paternal postnatal depression, and the psychology of tattooing.
+For example, Viren’s recent research has highlighted the ways in which exposure to nature can promote a more positive body image in diverse national context environments.
+Separately, he is also interested in the study of mental health literacy, especially societal understandings of paternal postnatal depression.

 Areas of research supervision